Martin Sulzmann

 Blocks if the value is not available yet.

-Method onSuccess
+Method onSuccess:

-The call to onSuccess
+The call to onSuccess is non-blocking.

 Takes a callback function to process the value bound to the future (once the value is available).